 On Earth Day, 2017, hundreds of thousands of people marched in major cities around the world in support of science.
-And as for me?
-I was asked to write a guest post for the March for Science’s blog highlighting the importance of fundamental research; in particular, I focused on model organisms, those humble creatures from dung-eating gnats to beer-making yeast on which so much of biology is based.
-Check it out to learn more about why we care about these seemingly lowly—and honestly, often kind of gross—creatures!
+Right before the event, I was asked to write a guest post for the March for Science’s blog highlighting the importance of fundamental research, a topic I’m very passionate about.
+I focused on the model organisms—a humble collection of creatures including dung-eating gnats and beer-making yeast—on which so much of biology is based.
+Check it out to learn more about why we care about these seemingly lowly (and really, sometimes kind of gross) species!

 Do you live in a house made of mushrooms?
 This reality may be closer than you imagine!
 Discover the future of fungi in the latest article by my friend and colleague Sonia Travaglini and learn how growing research on mushrooms is spawning ideas for renewable building materials, textiles, and more.

-My latest feature for the Berkeley Science Review, Color by numbers, takes readers on a journey through the nanoscale phenomena that make our visual experience so vibrant.
-By exploring the fundamental science behind color — from quantum physics to evolutionary biology — as well as applications inspired by this science, such as solar cells and futuristic displays, I invite readers to take a new perspective on our colorful world.
+Click to keep reading my latest feature for the Berkeley Science Review, Color by numbers, which explores the nanoscale phenomena that make our visual experience so vibrant.
+By delving into the fundamental science behind color — from quantum physics to evolutionary biology — as well as applications inspired by this science, such as solar cells and futuristic displays, I invite readers to take a new perspective on our colorful world.

-At the moment, I’m writing another feature for the Berkeley Science Reviewand several more posts for the Genes to Genomes blog, trudging along toward my doctorate . . . and planning my wedding, which is in less than a month.
+On March 1st, I was interviewed on the radio program The Graduates, so if you want to listen to me sound extremely awkward discussing my research and outreach activities, you can take a few minutes to listen to that.
+At the moment, I’m writing another feature for the Berkeley Science Review and several more posts for the Genes to Genomes blog, trudging along toward my doctorate . . . and planning my wedding, which is in less than a month.
 Now that I think of it, I need to get back to work!